Tbseddy/Data-Analytics-Training/README.md

 * Go to the column tools tab, click on the dropdown button under **format**
 * Select the date format that says: **March 14, 2001 (mmmm d, yyyy)**
 * Do the same for **End of Quarter**

+##### Creating KPI Visualization
+Key Performance Indicator (KPI) ia a key indicator of progress toward an intended result.
+It's a visualization tyoe in Power BI

+* From the report view, add new page
+* From the field pane, expand the sales table
+* We will drag the **total units this year** into the centre of the screen.
+* We will expand the **Time table** in the field pane and we will drag the **fiscal month** field into the the highlighted box on the kansas
+* We would perform a sort before turning it into KPI visualization
+* We will sort this in ascending order by fiscal month
+* In the upper right corner of the visualization, you will see the more option vetical ellipsis icon
+* Click on Sort axis
+* Select fiscal month and then select ascending
+* In the visualization pane look for the KPI visualization and click on it.
+* We need to add a field for target goals.
+We will then drag **Total unit last year** and drop it into the **Target** box
+* The shaded area is our goal, it tells us the value and the goal, it also gave the percentage difference
+* Rename the page to KPI

+##### Optimizing Model Performance
+If file size is a consideration and the data is very large and/or data is changing frequently and reports must reflect the latest data, use **DirectQuery.**

+**DirectQuery** connects directly to data in the original source repository (SQL server, Azure Analysis Services, etc.) and no data is imported into Power BI.
+When visualizations are created, queries are sent to the underlying data source to retrieve necessary data.

+Upon refresh, the necessary queries are resent for each visual for updating.

+When publishing reports to the service, you will see a dataset as well as the reports, however, no data is included in the dataset.

+One of the data sources that you can use DirectQuery on is Power BI dataset.
+In order to do this, that dataset needs to be published to the service.

+> Note: Data Sources that are supported with DirectQuery, depending on which one you choose, you are going to have to do something different.
+For instance,
+> Sequel server is a data source that is supported by DirectQuery
+>

+We want to access direct query from a new Power BI file.
+* Click on File
+* Select New
+* On the Home tab under Data, click on **OneLake catalog** or **Get data**
+* Select Power BI semantic models or Power BI dataset.
+It will only show you the datasets that are published to the service
+* Click on Retail Analysis Sample
+* Click the create or connect button
+* Let's save it and name it DirectQuery

+There is no data view because it didn't bring in any data from the underlying source

+We are going to recreate the KPI report

+>Note: You have to sort befor turning it into KPI, because the KPI doesn't allow sorting

+* We will drag the **total units this year** into the centre of the screen.
+* We will expand the **Time table** in the field pane and we will drag the **fiscal month** field into the the highlighted box on the kansas
+* Click on More option in the upper right-hand corner of the visualization
+* Click on sort axis and select Fiscal Month
+* Go back again and click on sort ascending
+* In the visualization pane look for the KPI visualization and click on it.
+  * When we did that, it actually sent a question to the underlying data source to retrieve the information for this visualization

+##### What are Variables?
+As a data modeler, writing and debugging some DAX calculations can be challenging.
+It's common that complex calculation requirements often involve writing compound or complex expressions.
+Compound expressions can involve the use of many nested functions, and possibly the reuse of expression logic.
+Using variables in your DAX formulas helps you write complex and efficient calculations.

+You can store the result of an expression as a named variable, which can then be passed as an argument to other measure expression, thosevalues do not change, even if the variableis referenced in another expression.
+1:05:16